dblohm7/dblohm7.github.com/source/_posts/2022-05-06-dnsqueryex-needs-love.markdown

 but the API itself contains a bug that IMHO should never have made it to release.

-Like many other Win32 APIs, `DnsQueryEx` is an asynchronous interface that also supports calling synchronously.
+Like many other Win32 APIs, `DnsQueryEx` is an asynchronous interface that also supports being called synchronously.
 Whether their completion mechanism uses an event object, an APC, an I/O Completion Port, or some other technique, asynchronous Win32 APIs consistently employ a common convention:

 When a caller invokes the API, and that API is able to execute asynchronously, it returns `ERROR_IO_PENDING`.
 On the other hand, when the API fails, the API is